Skip to main content

 Check your current position first

-Before opening a quote, find a recent bill and note your annual kWh usage, current supplier, payment method and tariff end date.
+Before opening a quote, find a recent bill and note your annual kWh usage, current supplier, payment method, meter type and tariff end date.
 If you are on a fixed deal, check for exit fees and remember that energy customers can usually leave a fixed tariff in the final 49 days without paying exit fees.

 If you have a smart meter, solar export, Economy 7, an EV, a heat pump or a battery, check the tariff details more carefully.
-Some Octopus tariffs depend on smart-meter readings, eligible devices or half-hourly data.
+Some Octopus tariffs depend on compatible smart meters, eligible devices, half-hourly readings or a specific import/export setup.

 Get an Octopus quote

 Enter your postcode and usage details on the Octopus signup flow.
-If you want to use Matt's referral, start from the referral-code page when you are ready to switch so the referral path is clear.
+If you want to use the referral, start from the referral page when you are ready to switch so the referral path is clear.
 The referral gives both accounts £50 account credit if the switch qualifies, but it should not be the reason you ignore tariff fit.

 Choose the tariff deliberately